keymanapp/lexical-models/release/iles/iles.dgr.indigenous_nt/README.md

 Description
 -----------

-This is an experimental predictive text model for Tłı̨chǫ, (BCP47: dgr).
+This is an preliminary predictive text model for Tłı̨chǫ, (BCP47: dgr).
 The Indigenous NT keyboard must be installed for this language for the dictionary to appear when installed.

 Links
 -----